 Contractors that work with the DoD and have access to and will handle controlled unclassified information on their information systems are required to become NIST 800-171 compliant.
 Although NIST 800-171 compliance was required as of December 31, 2017, many contractors may not be fully compliant or are now understanding the depth of the requirements.

 The government requires NIST 800-171 compliance to protect Federal information not maintained on a government information system.
-Federal information systems follow NIST 800-53.
-This NIST SP 800-53 provides the security controls and associated assessment procedures defined in NIST SP 800-53 Revision 4 Recommended Security Controls for Federal Information Systems and Organizations.
+Federal information systems follow NIST 800-53 Revision 4 Recommended Security Controls for Federal Information Systems and Organizations, that provides the security controls and associated assessment procedures.
 Prior to NIST 800-171, there was limited guidance on how non-Federal information systems should be controlled to handle information that was not classified but should be protected.

 NIST 800-171 DFARS

 The Defense Federal Acquisition Regulations Supplement (DFARS) are the Department of Defense’s (DoD) supplemental regulations of the Federal Acquisition Regulations (FAR).
 The NIST 800-171 DFARS primarily focus on DoD-wide policy, laws, deviations from FAR requirements, and DoD specific delegations of FAR requirements.
 Overseen by the Defense Acquisition Regulations System (DARS) Office, the primary mission is to develop and manage the guidelines and rules for acquisition in regard to services for the DoD.